York: Early history

-In 866 Northumbria was in the midst of internecine struggles when the Vikings raided and captured York.
-As a thriving Anglo-Saxon metropolis and prosperous economic hub, York was a clear target for the Vikings.
+In 866, Northumbria was in the midst of internecine struggles when the Vikings raided and captured York.
+As a prosperous economic centre, York was a target for the Vikings.
 Led by Ivar the Boneless and Halfdan, Scandinavian forces (referred to by the Anglo-Saxons as the "Great Heathen Army") attacked the town on All Saints' Day.
 Launching the assault on a holy day proved an effective tactical move – most of York's leaders were in the cathedral, leaving the town vulnerable to attack and unprepared for battle.

 After it was conquered, the city was renamed from the Old English Eoforwic to Jorvik.
 It became the capital of Viking territory in Britain, and at its peak had more than 10,000 inhabitants.
 This was a population second only to London within Great Britain.
 Jorvik proved an important economic and trade centre for the Vikings.
 Norse coinage was created at the Jorvik mint, while archaeologists have found evidence of a variety of craft workshops around the town's central Coppergate area.
 These demonstrate that textile production, metalwork, carving, glasswork and jewellery-making were all practised in Jorvik.
 Materials from as far afield as the Persian Gulf have also been discovered, suggesting that the town was part of an international trading network.
 Under Viking rule the city became a major river port, part of the extensive Viking trading routes throughout northern Europe.

 The last ruler of an independent Jórvík, Eric Bloodaxe, was driven from the city in AD 954 by King Eadred in his successful attempt to complete the unification of England.

 After the conquest

-A panorama of 15th-century York by E. Ridsdale Tate; York Castle is on the right hand side of the river, opposite the abandoned motte of Baile Hill.
+A panorama of 15th-century York by E. Ridsdale Tate; York Castle is on the right-hand side of the river, opposite the abandoned motte of Baile Hill.

-In 1068, two years after the Norman conquest of England, the people of York rebelled.
+In 1068, two years after the Norman invasion of England, the people of York rebelled.
 Initially they succeeded, but upon the arrival of William the Conqueror the rebellion was suppressed.
-William at once built a wooden fortress on a motte.
+William, at once, built a wooden fortress on a motte.
 In 1069, after another rebellion, the king built another timbered castle across the River Ouse.
 These were destroyed in 1069 and rebuilt by William about the time of his ravaging Northumbria in what is called the "Harrying of the North" where he destroyed everything from York to Durham.
 The remains of the rebuilt castles, now in stone, are visible on either side of the River Ouse.

 The first stone minster church was badly damaged by fire in the uprising, and the Normans built a minster on a new site.
 Around the year 1080, Archbishop Thomas started building the cathedral that in time became the current Minster.